GSA/fpki-guides/_includes/apple_trust_store_installation.md

-#### Enable full trust for COMMON
+#### Enable Full Trust for COMMON
 This procedure is for **iOS** devices only.

-{% include alert-info.html content="The following steps will enable “full trust” for certificates chaining to COMMON, and can be run by administrators or non-administrators." %}
+{% include alert-info.html content="These steps will enable “full trust” for certificates that chain to COMMON.
+They can be run by administrators or non-administrators." %}

 1. From the iOS device's **Home** screen, go to **Settings** -> **General** -> **About** -> **Certificate Trust Settings**.
 2. Beneath **Enable Full Trust for Root Certificates**, toggle _ON_ for the COMMON root CA certificate entry.